 “My passion for nature, landscape, and place has infused my work, from tone poems for symphony orchestra to multimedia pieces for chamber ensemble with video.
 My Landscape Music encompasses reflections upon my personal experiences and memories of places, as well as reinterpretations of landscapes depicted by visual artists and writers.”

 Composer, librettist, and multimedia artist Nell Shaw Cohen (b.
-1988) evokes natural landscapes, visual art, and the lives of mavericks and artists in lyrical works from orchestral tone poems to mobile apps.
+1988) evokes natural landscapes, visual art, and the lives of mavericks and artists in lyrical works for the stage, concert hall, and digital media.

-Cohen has been commissioned by Houston Grand Opera to write a chamber opera (premiere 2021) with librettist Megan Cohen for HGOco’s Song of Houston initiative.
-Her chamber opera Mabel’s Call was recently featured at Fort Worth Opera’s Frontiers showcase (Spring 2018) and the University of New Mexico Opera Theatre will workshop the full score with Cohen as Composer-in-Residence (Fall 2018).
+Cohen has been commissioned by Houston Grand Opera to write chamber opera Turn and Burn (premiere 2021) with librettist Megan Cohen for HGOco’s Song of Houston initiative.
+Her chamber opera Mabel’s Call was featured at Fort Worth Opera’s Frontiers showcase (Spring 2018) and at the University of New Mexico Opera Theatre in a workshop production (Fall 2018).
 Her monodrama The Coming of Spring was given a workshop staging in NYC (2014).

 Raised in San Francisco, CA and Sag Harbor, NY, she studied composition at New York University (M.M.) and New England Conservatory (B.M.) with Herschel Garfein, Michael Gandolfi, John Mallia, Julia Wolfe, Missy Mazzoli, et al. Her honors have included the Jack Kent Cooke Foundation Graduate Arts Award, Presser Scholar Award, NEC’s Chadwick Medal, and the Ellen Taaffe Zwilich Prize from the International Alliance for Women in Music .